elb-pr/sleuth/README.md

-# di-claudian.
-Named after Fabian of the Yard.
+# Claudian of the Yard.
+Named after Robert Fabian of Scotland Yard.